Youngbeom94/Crystals-Kyber-on-AVR/README.md

 ## Setup/Build
 We simulate using [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio).
 Please generate a new project, move the source code and run it.
-As for the compilation option, 'O3' for speed version and 'Os' for stack version was used.
+As for the compilation option, `O3` for speed version and `Os` for stack version was used.
 The choice of board depends on the security level of Crystals-Kyber.
 However, it is recommended to select the ATmega1284p with 16,384 bytes of SRAM for smooth execution at all security levels.

 ## Code